Noble-Lab/hic-helper/README.md

 # HiC Helper

-Welcome to the HiC Helper repository!
-This repository contains a collection of tools and scripts for processing HiC (High-throughput Chromosome Conformation Capture) data.
+Welcome to the HiC Helper repository.
+This repository contains a collection of tools and scripts for processing Hi-C (High-throughput chromosome conformation capture) data.

 HiC Helper provides a set of utilities to preprocess, analyze, and visualize HiC data.
-Whether you are working with raw HiC data or processed matrices, this toolkit aims to simplify the analysis pipeline and provide useful functions for exploring chromatin interactions.
+Whether you are working with raw Hi-C data or processed matrices, this toolkit aims to simplify the analysis pipeline and provide useful functions for exploring chromatin interactions.

 Please refer to the documentation and code examples in this repository to learn more about the available tools and how to use them effectively.